2026 Palestinian legislative election: Reactions

 The leaders of the two alternative Fatah candidate lists, Marwan Barghouti and Mohammad Dahlan, stated that Abbas was most concerned about the possibility of defeat by the breakaway Fatah factions or by Hamas.

-Hamas said "We received with regret the Fatah [group] and Palestinian Authority’s decision represented through its chairman, Mr Mahmoud Abbas, to disrupt the Palestinian elections." and called the step a "a coup against the path of national partnership and consensus."
+Hamas said, "We received with regret the Fatah [group] and Palestinian Authority’s decision represented through its chairman, Mr Mahmoud Abbas, to disrupt the Palestinian elections", and called the step a "a coup against the path of national partnership and consensus."

-EU foreign policy chief Josep Borrell said "The decision to postpone the planned Palestinian elections, including the legislative elections originally scheduled for 22 May, is deeply disappointing," that "We strongly encourage all Palestinian actors to resume efforts to build on the successful talks between the factions over recent months.
-A new date for elections should be set without delay." and "We reiterate our call on Israel to facilitate the holding of such elections across all of the Palestinian territory, including in East Jerusalem."
+EU foreign policy chief Josep Borrell said: "The decision to postpone the planned Palestinian elections, including the legislative elections originally scheduled for 22 May, is deeply disappointing ...
+We strongly encourage all Palestinian actors to resume efforts to build on the successful talks between the factions over recent months.
+A new date for elections should be set without delay ...
+We reiterate our call on Israel to facilitate the holding of such elections across all of the Palestinian territory, including in East Jerusalem."

 United Nations Special Coordinator for the Middle East Peace Process, Tor Wennesland, said in a statement "The holding of transparent and inclusive elections throughout the Occupied Palestinian Territory, including in East Jerusalem as stipulated in prior agreements remains essential for renewing the legitimacy and credibility of Palestinian institutions and opening the path to re-establishing Palestinian national unity.
 This will also set the path toward meaningful negotiations to end the occupation and realize a two-state solution based on UN resolutions, international law and previous agreements.
 Setting a new and timely date for elections would be an important step in reassuring the Palestinian people that their voices will be heard."
 A Palestinian Center for Policy and Survey Research opinion poll in June 2021 found that over 70% of Palestinian voters want to hold legislative and presidential elections soon, and want elections even if Israel hinders voting in East Jerusalem.

 Arrangements for the election

 The legislative election was to have been held in the areas administered by the Palestinian Authority.
 Hamas welcomed the announcement, as did the UN and the EU, and a number of countries.
-Hamas, Fatah and other groups agreed on 9 February on the "mechanisms" for the elections, which includes an electoral court and commitments to open voting.
+Hamas, Fatah and other groups agreed on 9 February 2021 on the "mechanisms" for the elections, which includes an electoral court and commitments to open voting.
 The international community previously set conditions for the Palestinian government, following the Principles set forth in 2006 by the Quartet on the Middle East: nonviolence, recognition of Israel, and acceptance of previous agreements, including the Roadmap, by both sides.

 The Palestinian Central Elections Commission (CEC) was conducting the elections.
 CEC Chairman Hanna Nasir said in January 2021 that "about two million Palestinians in Jerusalem, the West Bank, and Gaza Strip are eligible to vote."
 On 2 March 2021, after the expiration of the deadline for registration to vote, the CEC said that 2.6 million of the 2.8 million eligible voters in the West Bank and Gaza, 93% of the total, had registered.